 Yoga Vidya is a non-profit organisation whose aim is to spread the knowledge ("vidya"), practice and techniques of classical, holistic Yoga.
 Founded in 1992 in Frankfurt, seated now in Horn-Bad Meinberg.

 The Yoga Vidya Retreat Centre in Westerwald (close to Cologne) opened in 1996 and Yoga Vidya Retreat Centre Bad Meinberg opened in 2003.
-There are Yoga Vidya Centres in more than 50 major German cities and Vienna, Austria.
+There are Yoga Vidya Centres in more than 80 major german cities as well as in Vienna, Austria; Swiss and the Netherlands.
 We teach yoga in its many aspects, in a vast variety of courses and seminars.

 Yoga Vidya is Europe’s leading and largest yoga educational organisation.
 All fees for courses directly support the trust.
 Donations are tax-deductible.